djdt/pewpew/README.md

 # pew²

-Pew² is a GUI for importing and processing line-by-line collected LA-ICP-MS data using the python liibrary [pewlib](https://github.com/djdt/pewlib).
+Pew² is a GUI for importing and processing line-by-line and spot-wise collected LA-ICP-MS data using the python liibrary [pewlib](https://github.com/djdt/pewlib).

 ## Installation